IQTLabs/hindsight2020/README.md

 CORD-19 dataset of json files, and claim-match them against the DHS ground truth evidence contained in `./config/config.yml`.

 ## Manually processing SBERT-matched claims
 Once you run the code to generate potential matches for the DHS evidence sentences, you will want to manually examine these matches.

-In our experiment, selecting the top ten best matches for each DHS sentence led to about 6,000 sentence pairs that we manually annotated on a 0 to 3 scale for their "spiritual similarity" as research conclusions/evidence pairs -- these annotated pairs are available at the link below.
+In our experiment, selecting the top ten best matches for each DHS sentence led to about 6,000 sentence pairs which we manually annotated on a 0 to 3 scale for their "spiritual similarity" as research conclusions/evidence pairs.

+Please note:
+> We rank sentence similarity in terms of how closely-aligned two sentences are from the standpoint of research claim-matching: that is, if we wanted to find which papers contained sentences _similar in spirit_ to the original evidence, that is: statements describing the same phenomenon _even if they arrived at opposing research conclusions_.
+These ratings do not necessarily overlap with traditional STS scoring, as whether or not two sentences are "very similar" as, in some sense, many/most sentences would be similar at a very high level of abstraction given that they all pertain to COVID-19.
+Similarly, our approach takes into account seemingly unrelated annotations in our dataset which may still be discussing the same topic or sub-topic.

+Our original annotated pairs are available at the link below.

 ## Measuring Entailment/Contradiction
 To measure entailment, we prepared an `inputs.txt` file of sentence pairs to be fed into the [MedNLI](https://github.com/jgc128/mednli) tool by Romanov et al.